MartinPellizzer/terrawhisper-compiler/articles/arctium-lappa/botany/morphology.md

 The leaf apex tapers to a slender point, described as acuminate, while the base is cordate or heart-shaped.
 The leaf margin features large, sharp teeth, referred to as coarsely serrate.
 The venation is pinnate, with a single prominent main vein and smaller branching veins.

 These leaves have an undivided lamina, and a noticeable midrib runs along the center.
 They attach to the stem via a petiole, which measures 5-15 cm (2-5.9 inches) in length.
 Additionally, stipules, in a lanceolate shape, are present near the leaf base.

+The following table shows in detail the morphological characteristics of Arctium lappa leaves.

 | Characteristic | Description |
 | --- | --- |